“Must I buy all the companies recommended in the newsletter?” is a question quite a few Quant Value newsletter subscribers have asked.

-The simple answer in no, you should never invest in anything if you feel uncomfortable doing so, or if it is a company or investment you do not understand.
+The simple answer in NO. You should never invest in anything if you feel uncomfortable doing so, or if it’s a company you do not understand.

 Let me explain why.

-We all have our biases and with investing it is no different.
-The same as me I am sure you also have industries and companies you like investing in and others you would rather avoid.
+We all have our like or dislike and with investing it is no different.
+The same as me I am sure you also have industries and companies you like investing in and others you avoid.

 And I like investing in asset management companies because the business can scale so nicely (as assets increase costs remain relatively unchanged which means profits increase substantially).

-The same as me I am sure you have your own preferences.
+The same as these I am sure you have your own preferences.

 Biases don’t help you

-The thing is these biases don’t help us when investing in fact they lower our returns because, for irrational reasons, they keep us out of investments that can give us very high returns.
+The thing is these biases don’t help us, in fact, they lower your returns.
+For irrational reasons, they keep you out of investments that can give you very high returns.

-No-one knows the future so excluding some investment ideas because of personal bias or negative media coverage just makes no sense.
+No-one knows the future so excluding some investment ideas because of a personal bias just makes no sense.

 Getting back to the newsletter.

-The newsletter’s investment model carefully selects investment ideas with a high probability of giving you high returns.
+The newsletter’s investment model carefully selects investment ideas with a high probability of giving you great returns.

 The problem is

-The problem is neither you nor I (or anyone else) knows what investments will go up the most and what will decline.
+The problem is neither you nor I (or anyone else) know what investments will go up the most and what will fall.

 Would you have thought that a small Danish jeweller would have given you such a large return after falling 66% due to a profit warning and a huge inventory write-off?

-This attractive return came from a small UK company that does the guarantee repairs for large consumer electronics companies.
+This attractive return came from a boring small UK company that does guarantee repairs for large consumer electronics companies.

 William Hill +118.1%

 You would have earned more than 100% if you bought this large old mature UK based gambling company when everyone thought the internet was going to kill its business.

 Alliant Techsystem +112.6%